QuantConnect/Lean/Data/equity/readme.md

 ### Hour and Daily File Format

-Hour and Daily files are located in the equity / usa / tick folder.
-The file contains all bars available for this ticker. e.g. `/data/equity/usa/hour/aapl.zip`.
+Hour and Daily files are located in the `/equity/usa/{hour|daily}` folder.
+Each file contains all bars available for this ticker. e.g. `/data/equity/usa/hour/aapl.zip`.
 The zip file contains 1 CSV file named the same as the ticker (`aapl.csv`).
 Currently this filename is not used but for consistency it should follow this pattern.

 The CSV contents are as follows: